Injunction for Protection in Polk County

 To pursue an Injunction for Protection, the petitioner’s first step is to identify the type of injunction needed.
 The next step is to complete the appropriate packet and file it with the Clerk’s office in Polk County, FL.

-In fact, in Parrish v.
+In Parrish v.
 Price, 71 So.
 3d 132, 134 (Fla.
 2d DCA 2011), the court held that a temporary injunction may be based solely on the petition filed, even if it is almost entirely based on hearsay statements.

 Procedures for Issuance of a Protective Injunction During a Full Hearing